juancarlovieri/tlx-dark-theme/README.md

 You can find the error codes at the buttom of this README

+To toggle beta mode, click "enable beta"/"disable beta" on the top right corner of the screen.

 Any feedbacks are welcome :D

-**Update 21/09/20**: Added copy button to copy the samples.
+**Update 21/09/20**:<br>- Added copy button to copy the samples.

-**Update 07/10/20**: You can use `alt` + `arrow up` or `arrow down` on your keyboard to move between contest menus (overview, announcement, problems, clarification, scoreboard, etc.)
+**Update 07/10/20**:<br>- You can use `alt` + `arrow up` or `arrow down` on your keyboard to move between contest menus (overview, announcement, problems, clarification, scoreboard, etc.)

-**Update 08/10/20**: You can easily toggle between light and dark mode using the button at the top right corner of the screen.
+**Update 08/10/20**:<br>- You can easily toggle between light and dark mode using the button at the top right corner of the screen.

-**Update 11/10/20**: You can now customize the color of problem statement by clicking the preference button below the Dark/Light button (at the top-right corner of the screen).
+**Update 11/10/20**:<br>- You can now customize the color of the problem statement by clicking the preference button below the Dark/Light button (at the top-right corner of the screen).

-**Update 13/11/20**: Delta predictor has been added to the scoreboard so participants can predict their new rating. (just like CF predictor).
-<br>PS: If a dialog showing "A userscript wants to access a cross-origin resource." appears, click on "Always allow".
+**Update 13/11/20**:<br>- Delta predictor has been added to the scoreboard so participants can predict their new rating. (just like CF predictor).<br>PS: If a dialog showing "A userscript wants to access a cross-origin resource." appears, click on "Always allow".

-**Update 30/12/20**: You can now view all problems in one page by pressing "view all problems" below every problem lists.
-However, this feature is still in beta mode so you will need to enable beta mode to activate this feature.
-To enable beta mode, click "enable beta" on the top right corner of the screen.
+**Update 30/12/20**:<br>- Added beta mode.
+To enable, click "enable beta" on the top right corner of the screen.<br>- You can now view all problems in one page by pressing "view all problems" below every problem lists.
+However, this feature is still in beta mode.

 Error Codes: